monowai/beancounter/svc-md/README.md

-Micro service to obtain market data from a variety of data providers.
+Data persistence and market data service to obtain market data from a variety of data providers.
 Currently offers support for:

 *   [World Trading Data](https://www.worldtradingdata.com/pricing)